The Woolies

 The Woolies were an American rock band from Lansing, Michigan.
 It was formed in 1964 by Bob Baldori, Stormy Rice, Jeff Baldori, Ron English, and Bee Metros.
-Their cover of "Who Do You Love?" became a regional hit when it was released as a single in 1966.
-"Who Do You Love" peaked at # 95 on the Billboard Hot 100.
+Their cover of "Who Do You Love?" became a regional hit when it was released as a single in 1966 and peaked at #95 on the Billboard Hot 100.
 Dunhill Records dropped the band after they failed to achieve much further success.
 In 1968, Stormy Rice left the band to begin a solo career and was replaced by Zocko Groendahl.
 The Woolies final release, a compilation of songs dating from 1965 to 1975 was titled Ride, Ride, Ride.